 His recipe is pretty simple, but there are some key things to remember:

-Shot of good quality whiskey
+Generous shot of good quality whiskey

 2 teaspoons brown sugar.

 Brew a plunger of coffee.
 Make it a little bit stronger than you normally would (throw an extra scoop of coffee in the plunger for the luck of the Irish.)
+Alternatively you can extract an espresso per glass and top up with around 100ml hot water.

 When the coffee is ready combine the coffee, whisky and brown sugar, then very carefully pour the cream over the back of a teaspoon so that the cream sits on the top of the coffee, creating two layers of sinful deliciousness.
 Don't be afraid to try it, the spoon thing works, I promise!